armandwayoff/PVC/README.md

 The Python version prints the coordinates of all the vertices, the path and the adjacency matrix.
 You can find an example [below](#output-example).

-The purpose of the Javascript version is to visualise the algorithm.
+The purpose of the JavaScript version is to visualise the algorithm.
 The Javascript version is programmed with the [p5.js library](https://p5js.org/).
 This library is ideal because it has a full set of drawing functionality.

 ### Output Example